-Faculty, staff, and students, in their affiliation with the University, shall not manufacture, possess, use, deliver, sell, or distribute any substance prohibited by the Illinois Cannabis Control Act, the Illinois Controlled Substance Act, or any other State or Federal statute, except as authorized by law, consistent with the regulations of the Board of Governors and the policies of Northeastern Illinois University.
-Further, faculty, staff, and students may not possess or consume alcoholic beverages on university property or at university-sponsored activities except in accordance with the University's Alcohol Policy (See Use of Facilities Policies and Procedures Manual) - which expressly limits consumption of alcoholic beverages to persons 21 years of age or older, who are attending as specific invitees of the President or appropriate Vice President or designee, a function specifically approved by the President or appropriate Vice President held in a specifically approved designated area.
+Employees and students, in their affiliation with the University, shall not manufacture, possess, use, deliver, sell or distribute any substance prohibited by the Illinois Cannabis Control Act. the Illinois Controlled Substance Act. or any other State or Federal statute, except as authorized by law, consistent with the regulations of the University's Board of Trustees.
+Further, faculty, staff, and students may not possess or consume alcoholic beverages on university property or at University-sponsored activities except in accordance with the University's Alcohol Policy (see Use of Facilities Policies and Procedures Manual) - which expressly limits consumption of alcoholic beverages to persons 21 years of age or older, who are attending as specitic invitees of the President or appropriate Vice President or designee, a function specifically approved by the President or appropriate Vice President or designee, held in a specifically approved designated area.